MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-windows-server-sap-top-10-things.md

 5. **Establish a performance baseline:** Use tools like Perfmon (Windows) to measure performance before and after deploying Defender for Endpoint.
 This helps identify any impact on system performance.

 6. **Use the latest versions:** Deploy the latest version of Defender for Endpoint and use the latest releases of Windows, ideally Windows Server 2019 or higher.
-Older releases, such as Windows Server 2012, have not been tested.
+Older releases, such as Windows Server 2012, haven't been tested.

 7. **Configure exclusions for Microsoft Defender Antivirus:** Exclude the following items from scanning: